oraaa6/grid-exercise/README.md

 # grid_exercise
-This is small gallery, using CSS Grid.
+This is small gallery, using layout with CSS Grid.